Region-Adaptive Sampling for Diffusion Transformers: Methodology

 \subsection{Overview}

-In this section, we present the \ourmethod{} design and techniques to exploit inter-timestep token correlations and the regional token attention mechanism introduced in Section \ref{sec:intro}.
-(1) Based on the regional characteristics we observed in the DiT inference process, we propose an end-to-end pipeline that dynamically eliminates the computation through DiT of certain tokens at each timestep.
-(2) To leverage the continuity across consecutive timesteps, we propose a straightforward method to identify the fast-update regions that require refinement in upcoming timesteps, while ensuring that slow-update regions are not neglected due to insufficient diffusion steps.
-This approach effectively balances token focus without leading to starvation.
-(3) Building on our observations of continuous distribution patterns, we introduce several scheduling optimization techniques to further enhance the quality of generated content.
+In this section, we introduce the overall design of \textbf{\ourmethod{}} and describe the techniques used to exploit inter-timestep token correlations and the regional token attention mechanism introduced in Section~\ref{sec:intro}.
+Our framework is built upon three key components: (1) Motivated by the regional characteristics observed during DiT inference, we design an end-to-end pipeline that dynamically eliminates DiT computation for selected tokens at each timestep; (2) To capture temporal continuity across consecutive timesteps, we propose a simple yet effective method for identifying \emph{fast-update regions} that require refinement in subsequent steps; and (3) Based on our observations of consistent spatial distribution patterns, we introduce several scheduling optimization techniques to further enhance the fidelity of the generated results.